oddbird/oddleventy/content/blog/2021/containerqueries.md

 {% set update = ['Update', utility.datetime('2025-03-21')] | join(' ') %}

 {% callout 'note', update %}
-  🥳Container queries have been available to use in all major browsers since February 2023.
+  🥳 Container queries have been available to use in all major browsers since February 2023.
 We've updated the guide with changes and developments that have happened since we first published.

 - New [containment types] have been added and other implied or planned containment behavior has been adjusted or removed.